datumbox/clamtk-gtk3/README.md

 The plan for the 5.xx series was to use Gtk3.
 Unfortunately, Debian and Ubuntu did not have a recent version of libgtk3-perl, and CentOS did not have perl-Gtk3.
 So, at the last second, the 5.00 version was rewritten to use Gtk2.
 Again.

-Version 6.xx has been written to use Gtk3, as Gtk2 is mostly deprecated.
-There's no new design this time, as this was an effort to ensure the Gtk3 version could be included in upcoming releases (such as with Debian).
-It is planned to put the 6.xx series in its own git repository, so that the older 5.xx series will still be there for distros that do not have Gtk3.
+Version 6.xx has been written to use Gtk3, as Gtk2 is deprecated.
+There's no new design this time, as this was an effort to ensure the Gtk3 version could be included in upcoming distribution releases (such as with Debian).
+The 6.xx series is in its own git repository (usually clamtk-gtk3), so that the older 5.xx series will still be there for distros that do not have Gtk3.

 Version 7.xx will likely have a new design, and may be written in a different language as well.